Pandora and the Flying Dutchman (1951) - full transcript

 I'm sure there must be a natural

-explanation for your painting.
+explanation to your painting.

 I'm sure there is.